Why does my NuvaRing keep falling out?

 With Prescription Doctor, you can buy NuvaRing online, following an online consultation with one of our doctors.
 Our convenient and confidential service makes it straightforward to renew your prescription for the contraceptive ring.

-All items are dispatched from our UK based, GPhC registered pharmacy in discreet packaging, giving no indication of the contents.
-We offer a next-day, discreet delivery on orders approved by one of our doctors before 3pm.
+All items are dispatched from our UK-based, GPhC-registered pharmacy in discreet packaging, giving no indication of the contents.
+We offer next-day, discreet delivery on orders approved by one of our doctors before 3pm Monday to Friday.

 References